 Curing is an extended drying process that comes after the initial drying phase in cannabis harvesting.
 During curing, moisture is systematically and slowly removed in order to enhance a flower’s smell, flavor, and potency.

-Commonly used but ineffective measurement for trimming machine efficiency.
+Commonly used but ineffective measurement for marijuana trimming machine efficiency.
 In a trimming machine with a perforated sheet metal tumbler, this measurement is usually taken every time the two cutting edges (bedknife and reel) make contact under a slot in the tumbler.
-Does not indicate whether a cut on a leaf is actually made.
-Has no relevance or connection to actual performance, is considered a false measurement created by marketers.
+This does not indicate whether a cut on a leaf is actually made.
+It has no relevance or connection to machine performance and is considered a false measurement created by marketers.

-Abbreviation: GMP.
-A set of rules and procedures related to the handling, cleaning, quality assurance and packaging processes in manufacturing facilities and the products they make.
-Many countries, including Canada, the United States, the European Union and Australia, have legislated that food and pharmaceutical manufacturers follow GMP procedures to ensure that a food or drug product is safe for human consumption.
+A set of rules and procedures related to the handling, cleaning, quality assurance, and packaging processes in manufacturing facilities and the products they make.
+Many countries, including Canada, the United States, Australia, and the European Union have legislated that food and pharmaceutical manufacturers follow GMP procedures to ensure that a food or drug product is safe for human consumption.

-A harvesting process where the small leaves covering the flowers are removed by hand with scissors.
-Partly for aesthetic reasons, the trimmer can decide how much to remove and how ‘clean’ they want the bud to be.
-The trim (removed leaf material) can be used for extracts and oils.
-See also: ‘Trim’.
+A harvesting process and cannabis bud trimming method where the small leaves covering the flowers are removed by hand with scissors.
+Partly for aesthetic reasons, the trimmer can decide how much to remove and how 'clean' they want the bud to be.
+The trim (removed leaf material) can be used for additional preparations such as extracts and oils.
+See also ‘trim'.

-Also called an INPUT CHUTE or SHROUD, the hopper sits directly in front of the opening of the tumbler to assist in loading, as well as restrict hand access to tumbler.
+Also called an input chute or shroud, the hopper sits directly in front of the opening of the tumbler to assist in loading, as well as restrict hand access to the tumbler.